dpiegdon/verilog-buildingblocks/README.md

   Module to XOR two bits in a bistream into one.
 Used to remove a binary debias in a random stream.

 * `charlieplexer.v`
-  Generic charlieplexing module for N pins to control N*(N-1) LEDs.
+  Generic charlieplexing module for N pins to control `N*(N-1)` LEDs.
   Also contains a generic addressable display that uses a charlieplexer.

+* `clock_prescaler.v`
+  Simple clock prescaler implementation that also exposes the full prescaler counter.

 * `debouncer.v`
   Button debouncer.